JayKimBravekjh/Bicycle-Collisions-in-Los-Angeles-2013-2018/README.md

 - Most bicycle accidents occured on dry weather.
 - Bicycles accidents occured 2% of the time during wet conditions.
 - There were no unusual conditions when most bicycle accidents occured.
+- Bicycle Accidents occur 16% more time on intersections.

 Bicyclist Accidents year:
 - 2013    - 31814